Transitime/core/README.md

 Setup

 The main module is transitTime.
-This has the several tools in the org.transitime.applications package.
+This has several standalone programs in the org.transitime.applications package.

 SchemaGenerator.java will generate the SQL to create the database structures you need to run on.
 DBTest.java can be used to test that the database can be connected to.